 - There are loads of ways to shorten a mane without pulling, like using scissors, an old clipper blade, or even a mane blade.
 But – the mane will still be uneven in thickness if you just trim the ends.
 This might be ok – depends on your preferences and what style of braids you use.

-To pull a mane, I like to "ratt up" the mane.
+- To pull a mane, I like to “rat up” the mane.
 What remains are the longest hairs, and even then there are very few of them.

-I start by using the scissors straight across the dry mane about 2 inches LONGER than I want the finished product.
+- I start by using the scissors straight across the dry mane about 2 inches LONGER than I want the finished product.
 Easy enough, right?
-Well - have you ever tried to cut bangs?
-That's why you should give youself 2 more inches.
+Well – have you ever tried to cut bangs?
+That’s why you should give yourself 2 more inches.

-This mane blade will shorten a mane, but not create even thickness throughout.
+This mane blade will shorten a mane, but won’t do a thing for making a mane evenly thin throughout.

-I have had this hybrid switchblade/clipper/knife/scissor contraption (shown above) for about 8 years - never let me down.
+- I have had this hybrid switchblade/clipper/knife/scissor contraption (shown above) for about 10 years – never let me down.
 The metal edge is designed like a clipper blade, but without any moving parts.
-You can "ratt up" the mane hairs without breaking them, and then use the same edge to cut the tips off to create a more natural looking mane.
+You can “ratt up” the mane hairs without breaking them, and then use the same edge to cut the tips off to create a more natural-looking mane.
 Ratt up and trim the whole mane, and since you will vary how much of the tips are cut off as you work, the result is natural.

 Check out the videos below for ideas on how to pull your horse’s mane!

 I can say that the mane blade is my favorite grooming tool for the mane.
 You can pick one up here.
 As an Amazon Associate, I earn from qualifying purchases, and this means there is no extra charge to you.
 Thank you for your support!

 The Solo Comb thins the mane without pulling hair.